flo-at/minmon/doc/check.md

 | temperature | `80` | ❌ | |

 ## IDs
-Name of the sensor and feature as provided by lm_sensors (e.g. `acpitz-acpi-0/temp1).
+Names of the sensors and features as provided by lm_sensors (e.g. `acpitz-acpi-0/temp1).

 ## Placeholders
 - `temperature`: Measured temperature (in °C).